 What I found over the years is that there is no magic formula to become successful that will work for everyone or even a single person.

 In my experience, the people who buy these courses are desperate.
-They have tried for a long time already and it just doesn’t work.
+They have tried for a long time already, and it just doesn’t work.
 They are like gold-diggers, looking for that big rock underneath the earth and hope that the next course will show them where to find it.
-Some even find some smaller rocks just to spent them again on the next course in search for the bigger one.
+Some even find some smaller rocks just to spent them again on the next course in search of the bigger one.

 Whole industries have developed around these things.
 Not only related to money, but to love, happiness, relationships, leadership and everything else you can think of.